olegmdev/github-kanban-test-task/README.md

 # Github Kanban Board

-Implement GitHub repo issues viewer as a kanban board
+## Tech stack
+- React for the FrontEnd (only hooks, no classes).
+- Backend framework which is suitable for you.
+- Typscript is a must for both FrontEnd and BackEnd (frameworks, which doesn't support Typescript are not allowed).
+- You are allowed to use fullstack frameworks (like NextJS).
+- Use MongoDB or Postgress for a data storage.
+> Stack requirements mentioned above are obligatory to follow.
+Other technologies, paterns are free for your choise.

 ## Requirements
-1. User should enter repo URL in the input on top of the page and press "Load".
-For example: `https://github.com/facebook/react`.
-2. App loads issues for the repo using Github API.
-3. App contains 3 columns:
+1. Board contains 3 columns:
   - ToDo (all new issues)
   - In Progress (opened issues with assignee)
   - Done (closed issues)
+2. User should be able to add a new board.

-4. User should be able to drag-n-drop between the columns and change the order of issues.
+3. User should be able to switch between boards.
-5. Current issue position (column and order) should be stored between search and browser sessions.
-When the user loads issues for Repo1 -> Repo2 -> Repo1 he should see all changes he did for Repo1.
-6. User should be able to visit the profile of the owner of the repo and visit the repo as well by links under the input.
+4. User should be able to create the issue - with title and description.

-## Technologies

-You should use exactly the listed technologies or one of them if it is allowed:

-- React 18 with hooks, no classes
-- Typescript
-- UI library (on your choice):
-  - Ant Design
-  - React-Bootstrap
-  - Semantic UI
-  - Blueprint UI
-- State manager (on your choice):
-  - Redux (or Redux-Toolkit)
-  - MobX
-  - Recoil
-- Testing (on your choice):
-  - React Testing Library
-  - Cypress
-- any other library you need
+5. New issue has to always go into the `Todo` section.
+6. User should be able to drag-n-drop issues them into other sections, or change orders.
+7. On clicking the issue, user should see a modal window and be able to edit issue's title and description.

 ## Assessment